• CONTACT Ji

 It says in Mishlei 22:6 …”educate the youth according to his way”… We are now living in the 21 century – the way of “the youth”, the way to reach the kids in an exciting and innovative way today is through technology – we have to speak their language.
 Who knows if this is not what King Solomon had in mind when he wrote these words?

-21st-Century teaching, digital natives, Jewish digital resources, Jewish teacher resources, prayer, tefillah
+21st-Century teaching, digital natives, Jewish digital resources, Jewish teacher resources, prayer, Tefillah

 Leave a Comment